Chaos Calls 01: Learning Visit

-One Saturday in January a few weeks after coming back from Japan I’m sitting in the mall finishing my lunch when Lia, my lead girlfriend, returns from the rest rooms with another girl.
-I smile, as it’s like Lia to make new friends.
-Lia is giving me a very sweet smile as they walk over - so I know I’m in for some sort of trouble.
-She nods at her new friend, saying, “This is Meredith, you’re taking her to her high-school dance in three weeks’ time.
+One Saturday in January, a few weeks after coming back from Japan, I’m sitting in the mall finishing my lunch when Lia, my lead girlfriend, returns from the rest rooms with another girl.
+I smile because it’s like Lia to make new friends.
+Lia is giving me a sweet smile while they walk over, so I know I’m in for some sort of trouble.
+She nods at her new friend while saying, “This is Meredith, you’re taking her to her high-school dance in three weeks’ time.
 But you have to ask her father for permission first.
-She’ll take you to where he's at so you can ask him this afternoon.”
-I glance at Meredith, and notice she’s a bit concerned about all this.
+She’ll take you to where he is so you can ask him this afternoon.”
+I glance at Meredith and notice she’s a bit concerned about all this.

-Sometimes I wonder if my life would be better without a girlfriend, and this is one of those times.
-But knowing the way of the world, I take the simple way out, stand up, I smile at Lia and give her a nod.
+I sometimes wonder if my life would be better without a girlfriend, and this is one of those times.
+Knowing the way of the world I take the simple way out.
+I stand up, smile at Lia, and give her a nod yes.
 I look at Meredith and raise an eyebrow.
-She gives me a lopsided grin in reply, and starts to walk off - with me following.
+She gives me a lopsided grin in reply and starts to walk off with me following her.
 Lia calls out, “Kira will catch up with you there.”
 Which leaves me wondering why she will.
-I just wave at Lia and the bulk of my entourage while I leave them.
+I just wave to Lia and the bulk of my entourage while I leave them.
 Two of the security guards go with me while the rest stay with Lia and the rest of my ladies going to the hairdresser today.
-The ladies go in two or three groups now, it varies with how many staff the hairdresser has at work - the rest of the ladies will be getting their hair done tomorrow.
+The ladies go in two or three groups now; it varies with how many staff the hairdresser has at work.
+The rest of the ladies will be getting their hair done tomorrow.

-The five of us stand and watch as two of the club members finish a match on the special mats they have.
-I try not to laugh at the way the two men look in their safety gear with cords running out the back.
-The staff member tells me the suits they’re wearing have sensors in them and they feed the information back to the umpire to assess when they score a point.
-This is literally a case of touché, where a single touch with the sword scores a hit and a win, regardless of if it's good enough to hurt or kill.
+The five of us stand to watch while two of the club members finish a match on the special mats they have.
+I try not to laugh at the way the two men look in their safety gear with cords running out of their suit backs.
+The staff member tells me the suits they’re wearing have sensors in them to feed the information on contacts back to the umpire to assess when they score a point.
+This is literally a case of touché where a single touch with the sword scores a hit to win the point for that bout in the match, regardless of it being a good enough hit to hurt or kill, or not.

 A few minutes later the one nearest us scores a hit and the match is over with his five hits to his opponents three.
 I guess the match was the first to five.
 They lower their swords, remove their masks, and shake hands before returning to their end of the mat to be unplugged.
-A little more work to disconnect and the man at this end walks over to us.
-The man hugs Meredith while he nods at the staff member, who leaves us; I guess visitors must be with a member or staff while in the club.
+After a little more work to disconnect the man at this end walks over to us.
+The man hugs Meredith while he nods at the staff member who then leaves us.
+I guess visitors must be with a member or staff while in the club.
 The man glances at me while he says, “Good to see you here, Meredith.
 I thought you were shopping!
 Who is this young man with you?”

-She looks embarrassed, so I step forward and hold out my hand while I say, “Al Adams, Sir.
-I’m here to ask your permission to escort Meredith to the coming school dance.”
+She looks embarrassed so I step forward while I hold out my hand and say, “Al Adams, Sir.
+I’m here to ask for your permission to escort Meredith to the school dance.”

-He shakes my hand, and says, “Well, you’ve passed the first test I set for anyone to take her to the dance, to politely ask me for permission to do so.
+He shakes my hand as he says, “Well, you’ve passed the first test I set for anyone to take her to the dance: to politely ask me for permission to do so.
 That leaves only two more.
 Let’s get the last one out of the way first.
 Will you get her a corsage and go in a nice car?”

 I smile, “Certainly.
-A nice stretch job with driver.
+A beautiful stretch limousine with driver.
 I’ll even buy her a nice dress to wear if she wants a new one.”
-She spins around and looks at me in surprise.
+She spins around to look at me in surprise.
 I don’t think Lia told her much about me.
-That leaves me wondering just what they talked about in the ladies.
+That leaves me wondering about what did they talk about in the ladies.

 He smiles back, “I’m forgetting my manners.
 I’m Joseph Martin, Professor of History at Hood College.
 Please call me Joe.
 Your accent gives away your country of birth.
 How long have you been a student at Frederick High School, how old are you, and how long have you known Meredith, my daughter?”

-I grin at him, and say, “I don’t go to Frederick High School.
-I’m seventeen year old.
+I grin at him as I say, “I don’t go to Frederick High School.
+I’m seventeen years old.
 I’ve known Meredith about half an hour.”

 Now he’s very surprised.
 He asks, “Has she told you what the other condition of taking her to the dance is?”

 “Well, actually, Meredith has told me nothing.
 She and my number one girlfriend, Lia, had a long talk a little while ago.
-Then Lia told me I was taking Meredith to the dance and I had to come here to formally ask you for permission to do so.
-So here I am, as commanded.”
+Then Lia told me I was taking Meredith to the dance and I had to come here to formally ask you for permission to take her.
+So, here I am, as commanded.”

-He glances at a very red faced Meredith, and starts to laugh.
-After a few minutes he calms down, and asks, “How do you feel about swords?
+He glances at a very red faced Meredith then he starts to laugh.
+After a minute or so he calms down and asks, “How do you feel about swords?
 Do you know how to use one?”
-Now I know why Kira will be meeting me here, she’ll probably bringing my swords to me.
+Now I know why Kira will be meeting me here as she’ll probably be bringing my swords here to me.

-I laugh and shake my head.
-"Do I have to score against you within a set number of scores on me by you?”
+I laugh as I shake my head no. “Do I have to score against you within a set number of scores on me by you?”
 He shakes his head no. “Good!
 As I’ve never used a suit like you use.
 I’d find it restrictive.”
 I stop when I see a staff member escorting Nadia, Kira, Tora, and two guards in.
 They have my sword case, Tora’s sword, and my suit-bag with my combat gear.
 Joe is giving me an odd look, so are most of the club members.
-“Good, here’s my swords now.
-Is there a table I can sit the case on?”
+“Good, here’s my swords.
+Is there a table I can put the case on?”

-The staff member showing the girls in changes direction and heads to a table against the wall.
-Tora had carried her sword in a blanket, and she’s unwrapping it while she enters the room.
-She now places the blanket on the table and Nadia places my sword case on it.
+The staff member showing the girls in changes direction to head to a table against the wall.
+Tora had carried her sword in a blanket and she’s unwrapping it while she crosses the room.
+She now places the blanket on the table, and Nadia places my sword case on it.

-Crossing to the table I open the case, remove my katana, take it out of its shirasaya (storage sheath) and hold it out for Joe to look at.
+I cross to the table, open the case, remove my katana, take it out of its shirasaya (storage sheath), and hold it out for Joe to look at.

 He walks over and his eyes light up, “I see you follow the Japanese sword arts.
 It’ll be interesting to see how it goes against our blades.”

-The other man walks over while he pulls out a piece of cloth, saying, "Oh, I doubt it’s razor sharp.
+The other man walks over while he pulls out a piece of cloth as he says, “Oh, I doubt it’s razor sharp.
 Do you think you can cut this in half?”

-I know his game, and it’s clear he knows nothing about real Japanese swords.
-I nod, and say, “Yes.
+I know his game and it’s clear he knows nothing about real Japanese swords.
+I nod as I say, “Yes.
 I know how very fine silk is hard to cut.
 But all these fighting blades are kept honed to a razor edge that’s sharp enough to do the job.”
-I smile, and nod at Tora and Kira.
-Tora has also taken her sword out to show them, and Kira is standing beside the case.
+I smile as I nod at Tora and Kira.
+Tora has also taken her sword out to show them while Kira is standing beside the case.

-The man with the cloth grins and he tosses it in the air.
-I let it rise, and when it starts to open up when it falls I step forward as I swing my blade at it in an upward stroke.
-They all gasp when I cut the cloth clean in half and step back.
-As I do, Tora steps forward and slices across one half to cut it into half again.
-Turning while Tora strikes I hand Kira my sword and draw my wakizashi she’s holding out for me.
-After cutting one half Tora steps back, and I’ve room to step up again and cut the other half with the shorter sword.
+The man with the cloth grins as he tosses the cloth in the air.
+I let it rise, and when it starts to open up while it falls I step forward as I swing my blade at it in an upward stroke.
+They all gasp when I cut the cloth clean in half then step back.
+When I do Tora steps forward to slice across one half to cut it in half again.
+Turning while Tora strikes I hand Kira my sword then I draw my wakizashi she’s holding out for me.
+After cutting one half Tora steps back and I’ve room to step up again to cut the other half with the shorter sword.
 All the members are shocked to see we carry three swords that are sharp enough to cut fine silk in the air.

-The man who owned the cloth looks at me, "I’ve tossed that cloth out and had hundreds of swords try, but not put a mark on it.
-And you just slice it to pieces.
-How?"
+The man who owns the cloth looks at me while saying, “I’ve tossed that cloth out and had hundreds of swords try to cut it, but none put a mark on it.
+Yet you just slice it to pieces.
+How can you do that?”

 I hold the sword up, “These are true combat swords and are made in a special way with an extra hard cutting edge.
-It takes a lot of work to keep them in good order, but they are literally razor sharp, as sharp as most medical scalpels.
+It takes a lot of work to keep them in good order, but they are, literally, razor sharp, as sharp as medical scalpels.
 You won’t find a sharper edge anywhere.”

-I return the wakizashi to its sheath and take my katana back from Kira.
-Moving out towards the centre of the room I nod at Tora, and she smiles while she follows me out.
-We take up positions a few metres apart and bow to each other.
+I return the wakizashi to its sheath and I take my katana back from Kira.
+Moving out toward the centre of the room I nod at Tora and she smiles while she follows me out.
+We take up positions several feet apart and bow to each other.
 I say, “Standard training rules.”
-She nods.
+She nods yes.

-Some of the members start to move closer, until Kira says, “Give them room to move, or you may get hurt by accident.”
-They stop the movement towards us, and some back away.
+Some of the members start to move closer, until Kira says, “Give them room to move or you may get hurt by accident.”
+They stop the movement toward us and some back away a few steps.

 For a moment we stand still, then Tora attacks me.
-For a few minutes she attacks using the range of moves she knows, and I defend.
-After giving her a chance to demonstrate each attack I start to respond with some attack moves as well, and we’ve a nice little bout.
+For over a minute she attacks using the range of moves she knows while I defend myself.
+After giving her a chance to demonstrate each attack I respond with some attack moves as well, so we’ve a good bout.
 At one point I’m just starting a new attack when Tora calls, “Still.”
 We both stop.

 I smile when I ask, “Why?”

-“Master, I’d noticed a pattern in your last several moves and readied to deal with the next expected move in that pattern.
-But I moved too early, you saw I was ready and changed your attack to one I could not move to deal with.
-I saw my error and called a halt.”
+“Master, I’d noticed a pattern in your last several moves and got set to deal with the next expected move in the pattern.
+However, I moved too early.
+You saw I was ready for it and changed your attack to one I couldn’t move to deal with.
+I saw my error so I called a halt.”